 - And what are your specific teaching methods that support and fulfill your philosophy?

-This is one side of your teaching philosophy, your beliefs.
-But you also need to explain how you are going to apply your philosophy practically in the classroom.
+In addition to your beliefs, you also need to explain how you are going to apply your philosophy in the classroom.
 How do you implement both formative assessment and summative assessment?
-How you do so will naturally depend on the ages of your students.
+This will naturally depend on the ages of your students.

 Make sure you clearly understand the “how” as well as the “why” of your philosophy.
 Knowing the “how” will help you prepare for questions about your teaching style and classroom management.

 3. What Are Your Teaching Style and Methods?

 Being able to explain your teaching methods demonstrates that you are competent and prepared to be a teacher.

 - How do you help students to learn your subject?